 A Qualified Expert in Urban Policy

-He has graduated from both the Johns Hopkins University, where he concentrated in urban studies and public policy, and Loyola University Maryland, where he earned an MBA with a concentration in finance.
+He is a graduate of both the Johns Hopkins University, where he concentrated in urban studies and public policy, and Loyola University Maryland, where he earned an MBA with a concentration in finance.

 While still a student at Johns Hopkins, Bill interned for Mayor Kurt Schmoke and worked as a congressional aide to Ben Cardin.
 He then served for several years in the Council President’s office, working his way up from legislative aide under Mary Pat Clarke to chief of staff under Lawrence Bell.
-After leaving City Hall, he spent several years helping to revitalize neighborhoods in Southeast, at the Patterson Park Community Development Corporation.
 Along the way, Bill developed the truly independent, accountable, and collaborative approach to making policy that he’s known for today.

 Challenging the Status Quo

 Bill ran for City Council in 2007 on a promise to be a full-time City Councilman, tirelessly advocating on behalf of his District.
 As Councilman, Bill became a staunch critic of the City budget, advocating for smarter spending and a realignment of City spending away from policing to education, recreation and youth support.
-In 2012 Bill introduced a package of major government reform bills that began a conversation we are still having today about structural change in City government.
+In 2012, in the face of strong headwinds, Bill introduced a package of major government reform bills that began a conversation we are still having today about structural change in City government.
 Bill currently serves on the Biennial Audits Oversight Commission (the City’s auditing reform commission), and the Budget & Appropriations, Housing & Urban Affairs, Health and Labor committees.